-That works out to 1 in 6 couples.
+That means that approximately 1 in 6 couples are experiencing conception challenges.
 Chances are, you or someone you know has had to deal with the impact of infertility.
 For those who have tried everything else, in vitro fertilization (IVF) is the last resort.

 Manulife is one of the Canadian insurers that offer plans to cover fertility drugs associated with IVF treatments.
+However these benefits are only available in their group benefits products.
 Keep reading to find out more about Manulife benefits and information surrounding IVF coverage in Canada.

 Is IVF Covered by Insurance in Canada?

 IVF is not a treatment that is available Canada wide.
 There is currently no national plan for a country wide program.
 Rather, the treatment is varied across each province in the country.
 Here we detail the provinces that offer some IVF options and the eligibility requirements for each.